Mu2e/CaloCalibration/CosmicsCalib/vst/display/README.md

 ## To use

 ### On mu2e gpvms
-On mu2e gpvms, onnce you copied this folder and navigate to it, run:
+On mu2e gpvms, once you copied this folder and navigate to it, run:
 ```
 mu2einit
 muse setup